Skip to content

 Proverbs 9:10

 When you invite God into your learning process, you’re tapping into divine wisdom.
-That’s way better than just relying on your own limited understanding.
+That beats relying on your own limited understanding.

 If any of you lacks wisdom, let him ask God, who gives generously to all without reproach, and it will be given him.